Ananth Raghunathan

 Publications

-Protecting accounts from credential stuffing with password
+Protecting accounts from credential stuffing with password breach alerting

 ![]() With Kurt Thomas, Jennifer Pullman, Kevin Yeo, Patrick Gage Kelley, Luca Invernizzi, Borbala Benko, Sarvar Patel, Dan Boneh, and Elie Burzstein Distinguished Paper Award Winner USENIX Security 2019 |